Dependable-Call-Exchange/skypeparser/docs/test_fixes.md

 3. **Test Base Class**: Created a `TestBase` class that provides common setup and teardown methods for all tests.

+### Import Path Issues in Modular Components

+When testing modular components, we encountered issues with import paths:

+1. **Relative vs. Absolute Imports**: The ETL module was using relative imports (`..utils`) that assumed a `utils` package in the `src.db` directory, but the utilities were actually in the `src/utils` directory.

+2. **Import Path Fixes**: Changed relative imports to absolute imports in the ETL module components:
+   - `src/db/etl/extractor.py`
+   - `src/db/etl/transformer.py`
+   - `src/db/etl/loader.py`

+### Test-Implementation Mismatch

+When implementing new components like `ETLContext`, we encountered issues where the tests were written based on an expected implementation that didn't match the actual implementation:

+1. **Test Updates**: Updated tests to match the actual implementation:
+   - Fixed attribute names and structure
+   - Updated method signatures and parameters
+   - Adjusted assertions to match the actual behavior

+2. **Missing Dependencies**: Installed required dependencies like `psutil` for memory monitoring

 ## Best Practices for Writing Tests

 ### 1. Use the Test Helper Module